jameschch/LeanParameterOptimization/README.md

 * N-Fold Cross-Validated Sharpe Ratio
 * N-Fold Cross-Validated Compounding Annual Return
 * Nested Cross-Validated Sharpe Ratio
-* Walk Forward Period Optimized Sharpe Ratio
+* Walk Forward Period Sharpe Ratio
-* Any Lean algorithm statistic (Sharpe Ratio, Alpha, Win Rate, etc)
+* Maximization of any Lean algorithm statistic (Sharpe Ratio, Alpha, Win Rate, etc)

 If it possible to run each parallel backtest in an isolated AppDomain, or in a single AppDomain.
 The latter option can be useful for training a machine learning model.